Manu343726/Polyop/README.md

 ## How it works?

 Since C++ operators work through overloading, we need a custom datatype to change the semantics of an operator.
-If you want to change the semantics of an exsiting type with its own operator overload you have to wrap it in a custom type.
+If you want to change the semantics of an existing type with its own operator overload you have to wrap it in a custom type.
 The function `pop::wrap()` takes an operand (lvalue or rvalue) and efficiently stores it to be used as an operand of a Polyop operator.
 In other words, `pop::wrap()` triggers the usage of a Polyop operator instead of the default C++ one.

 ``` cpp